re-data/re-data/docs/docs/bi_integration/examples/metabase.md

 ## All created tables

-Let's look into an example for our tutorial toy_shop data, we can find all starts computed for toy_shop in `toy_shop_re` schema
+Let's look into an example for our tutorial toy_shop data, we can find all stats computed for toy_shop in `toy_shop_re` schema

 ![AllTables](/screenshots/metabase/all_tables.png)